Tabsist/LRU-Extension/README.md

 ##  To run locally
 1)  Clone the repo
+2)  run (npm install), to install node-modules
-2)  run (npm run build:extension) first to create the build
+3)  run (npm run build:extension) first, to create the build
-3)  and then unpack the build in chrome://extensions
+4)  and then unpack the build in chrome://extensions

 ###  Icon...